txt/se21/docs/proj1.md

 # Project 1

-Goal1: start something that another groups will say "yes, for Project2, we want to finish that".
+Goal: start something that another groups will say "yes, for Project2, we want to finish that".

-You deliver:
+By the end of September, project1 will  deliver:

 - something that executes **some** of your goals,
 - a [roadmap](https://github.com/se20z09/units_converter_extension/projects/1) telling others